tomara-x/quartz/README.md

         - `n -> 5` : composite mode (if n > 0 `Additive` else `EnergyConserving`) (default: additive)
         - `n -> 6` : prefilter threshold (default: 0)
         - `n -> 7` : prefilter threshold softness (default: 0)

+all of these except for the tonemapping and bloom settings are saved inside the scene file (so deleting the circle after changing that setting is fine) but for persistent change to bloom/tonemapping you have to leave the circles with the input values attached to them in the scene

 </p>
 </details>